 The origins of this symbol stretch into antiquity where it was used in pagan contexts.
 It’s believed to have been used as a magical symbol or as decoration.
 It was occasionally used in Jewish contexts, but not consistently.

 From the 17th century onwards, the Star of David became associated specifically with Judaism, with the Jewish community in Prague adopting it as their official symbol.
 In the 19th century, the Star of David became a universal symbol of Judaism, much like the cross for Christians.

 Also known as a yarmulke or Hech cap, a kippah (or kipa) refers to the small, semi-circular cap typically worn by Orthodox Jewish men.
-The kippah is made of fabric and covers just the top of the person’s head, as per the requirement that Jewish men cover their head at all times.
+The kippah is made of fabric and covers just the top of the person’s head, as per the requirement that Jewish men cover their heads at all times.

-While the kippah is predominantly worn by men, some modern women wear the kippah as a symbol of humility, piety and equality with men.
+While the kippah is predominantly worn by men, some modern women wear the kippah as a symbol of humility, piety, and equality with men.

 The dreidel is typically spun during Hannukah and is associated with the festivities of the holiday.
-Children spin the dreidel, playing for items like coins, candy or chocolate.
+Children spin the dreidel, playing for items like coins, candy, or chocolate.

 The four letters on the dreidel are:

 - Shin – put in

 These terms regulate the game, with the children following the rules associated with the letters.
 There are many children’s songs associated with the dreidel, such as I Have a Little Dreidel.

 The hamsa hand, also called the hamesh hand, is an ancient symbol with significance to many cultures and religions.
 The symbol can’t be claimed by any single cultural group and has several interpretations.
 In Jewish communities, the hamsa hand is used as a sign of protection against the evil eye.
 This superstition remains strong in many cultures, including among Jewish groups.